Suburbanization: Environmental impacts

-The growth of suburbanization and the spread of people living outside the city can causes negative impacts on the environment.
+The growth of suburbanization and the spread of people living outside the city can cause negative impacts on the environment.
 Suburbanization has been linked to the increase in vehicle mileage, increased land use, and an increase in residential energy consumption.
 From these factors of suburbanization, it has then caused a degradation of air quality, increase usage of natural resources like water and oil, as well as increased amounts of greenhouse gas.
 With the increased use of vehicles to commute to and from the work place this causes increased use of oil and gas as well as an increase in emissions.
 With the increase in emissions from vehicles, this then can cause air pollution and degrades the air quality of an area.
 Suburbanization is growing which causes an increase in housing development, that then results in an increase in land consumption and available land.
 Suburbanization has also been linked to increases in natural resource use like water to meet residents' demands and to maintain suburban lawns.
 Also, with the increase in technology and consumptions of residents there is an increase in energy consumption by the amount of electricity used by residents.

 Social impacts

-With these longer commutes, it's having a potential effect on their academic performance.
-I've seen it in the classroom especially with early morning classes.